GSA-TTS/FAC-transition-site/src/developers/index.md

 ## API limits and future updates

 By default, each API key is limited to 1,000 requests per hour.
-This limit comes from Data.gov and you can read more about it in the [api.data.gov developer manual](https://api.data.gov/docs/developer-manual/).
+This limit comes from Data.gov, and you can read more about it in the [api.data.gov developer manual](https://api.data.gov/docs/developer-manual/).

 As the API evolves, we will publish API updates and communicate guidance according to our change management process.
 You can read more on the [API versioning page]({{ config.baseUrl }}developers/api-versioning/).